 That evening was a fun one.
-By now, I’d come to recognise and chat to the others doing the trail in the same direction.
+By now, I’d come to recognise and chat to the others doing the Torres del Paine W trail in the same direction.
 My fellow Torres del Paine hikers were a mixed bunch, ranging from 20 to 75 and all with their own stories to tell as to why they were doing the trail.
-There were two Englishmen, Max and Mike, who worked in the City and had happened to be in the Americas at the same time.
-They had grabbed the chance to hike together and spend some quality “bromance” time..
+There were two English guys, Max and Mike, who worked in the City and had happened to be in the Americas at the same time.
+They had grabbed the chance to hike together and spend some quality “bromance” time…

 There was also a young married couple from California, Cole and Ned.
 They had been travelling on and off for the past year since Cole had had a serious health scare the previous year.
 She had grown up as a diabetic and had been told from a very early age that the kind of physical activity required for a hike such as this would always be beyond her.
-Her parents, she explained, had always encouraged her not to let her condition limit her and it was thanks to them, and improved medication that she was able to undertake the W. In these leisurely conversations, people were at ease, with nothing more than the prospect of dinner and bed stretching over the course of the next few hours, they were open and chatty.
+Her parents, she explained, had always encouraged her not to let her condition limit her.
+Thanks to them and improved medication, she was able to undertake the W trek.
+In these leisurely conversations, people were at ease.
+With nothing more than the prospect of dinner and bed stretching over the course of the next few hours, they were open and chatty.

-We swapped the day’s battle stories over dinner and drinks, heading down to the lake’s shore in time to see the sunset.
-In the summer, sunset in the Torres isn’t until 10.30pm and marked the the time to turn in and get ready for the next day.
+We swapped the day’s battle stories over dinner and drinks before heading down to the lake’s shore in time to see the sunset.
+In the summer, sunset in the Torres del Paine isn’t until 10.30pm and generally marked the time to turn in and get ready for the next day.

-Soon enough, it was time to say goodbye to Los Cuernos Refugio and embark on my last full day of hiking to Refugio Chileno and then on to the Torres themselves.
-It’s a steep climb out of Los Cuernos and already very hot despite it being before 9am.
+Soon enough, it was time to say goodbye to Los Cuernos Refugio and embark on my last full day of my Torres del Paine hiking adventure.
+I needed to hike to Refugio Chileno and then on to the Torres del Paine themselves.
+It was a steep climb out of Los Cuernos and already very hot despite it being before 9am.